valetivivek/JobScoop/Sprint-2/Sprint2.md

 ## Functionality

 - **Input Validation:**
-    -   Ensures an `email` is provided.
-    -   Checks that each subscription entry contains a `companyName`.
+  - Ensures an `email` is provided and each subscription contains a `companyName`.
 - **User & Company Verification:**
-    -   Retrieves the user ID by email.
-    -   Looks up the company ID for the given `companyName` without auto-creating a new company.
+  - Retrieves the user ID by email and looks up the company ID for the given `companyName`, returning an error if not found.
-    -   Returns an error if the company does not exist or if no subscription record exists for the user and company.
 - **Update Logic:**
-    -   Determines which fields (careerLinks and/or roleNames) are provided.
-    -   If no update fields are provided, returns an error.
+  - Determines which fields (careerLinks and/or roleNames) are provided and, if none, returns an error.
-    -   For provided `careerLinks`, retrieves (or creates) career site IDs associated with the company.
-    -   For provided `roleNames`, retrieves (or creates) role IDs.
-    -   Converts the ID slices to the appropriate type for PostgreSQL array storage.
-    -   Executes an UPDATE query to modify the subscription record (merging new IDs with existing ones if necessary) and updates the `interest_time`.
+  - For provided fields, retrieves or creates corresponding IDs and updates the subscription record (merging with existing data) while updating the `interest_time`.

 ## Response

 ### Success Response